miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 KVM_XEN_ATTR_TYPE_LONG_MODE
   Sets the ABI mode of the VM to 32-bit or 64-bit (long mode).
-This determines the layout of the shared_info page exposed to the VM.
+This determines the layout of the shared info pages exposed to the VM.

 KVM_XEN_ATTR_TYPE_SHARED_INFO
-  Sets the guest physical frame number at which the Xen shared_info page resides.
-Note that although Xen places vcpu_info for the first 32 vCPUs in the shared_info page, KVM does not automatically do so and instead requires that KVM_XEN_VCPU_ATTR_TYPE_VCPU_INFO or KVM_XEN_VCPU_ATTR_TYPE_VCPU_INFO_HVA be used explicitly even when the vcpu_info for a given vCPU resides at the "default" location in the shared_info page.
-This is because KVM may not be aware of the Xen CPU id which is used as the index into the vcpu_info[] array, so may know the correct default location.
+  Sets the guest physical frame number at which the Xen "shared info" page resides.
+Note that although Xen places vcpu_info for the first 32 vCPUs in the shared_info page, KVM does not automatically do so and instead requires that KVM_XEN_VCPU_ATTR_TYPE_VCPU_INFO be used explicitly even when the vcpu_info for a given vCPU resides at the "default" location in the shared_info page.
+This is because KVM is not aware of the Xen CPU id which is used as the index into the vcpu_info[] array, so cannot know the correct default location.

-  Note that the shared_info page may be constantly written to by KVM;
+  Note that the shared info page may be constantly written to by KVM;
   it contains the event channel bitmap used to deliver interrupts to a Xen guest, amongst other things.
 It is exempt from dirty tracking mechanisms — KVM will not explicitly mark the page as dirty each